devashen07/unity-webar/README.md

 ### Application Architecture

 The core design of the application follows a simple Finite State Machine pattern that I developed from scratch.
-A FSM is a model that can be used to control execution flow.
+A FSM is a design pattern that can be used to control execution flow.
 In this scenario, the FSM is made up of 2 states, that is:
 - Home
 - WebAR Scene